 - If you land a first-batch unit: the beeps.

-If you're looking for a snappy USB-connected thermal label printer, the FreeX will do you very well, and the price is great in that regard.
+If you're looking for a snappy USB-connected thermal label printer, the FreeX will do you very well, and the price is on part with other units in that regard.
 When it comes to printing over WiFi, it’s not a slam dunk and isn’t suited for high-volume jobs.
 If FreeX came out with a full-connection option that included Ethernet, Serial, and Bluetooth and supported larger jobs, I’d probably replace my Zebra ZP-450 with it.

-But for the audience this targets, and its price point, the FreeX is practically in a class by itself.
+But for the audience this targets, and its price point, the FreeX printer is a viable option.
 If you’re only printing a handful of labels at a time, or even a lot of them, but individually, the FreeX Thermal Label Printer will meet your needs well.